This post may contain affiliate links, which means I'll receive a commission if you purchase through my link, at no extra cost to you.

 The thought has probably crossed a lot of your minds.
 It surely crossed mine earlier this year.

-The blog you are now reading is a Travel and Career Blog where I combine two of my biggest driving factors in life.
+The blog you are now reading is a travel and marketing blog where I combine two of my biggest driving factors in life.
 So in some ways, it’s not just a travel blog.

 I’ve learnt a lot of things by the ‘learning by doing’ method and not by enrolling in expensive courses (broke student abroad, etc).
 I do, however experiment with new marketing tools especially for content and social media and love to put back whatever little this blog generates into using these tools. (more on the tools I use later)